-Advanced Photography 3 (7178): This course is designed for the student who has successfully completed Photography 1 and 2.
+This course is designed for the student who has successfully completed Photography 1 and 2.
 Students will intensify their use of photography, both traditional and digital, as a means of self-discovery and personal expression while expanding and refining technical control of the medium.
 Students will learn to identify and articulate a personal response to the environment.
 The course emphasizes visual problem solving through in-depth photo essays.
 Since this is an advanced course and requires outside of class photo shooting, students must have access to a digital single lens reflex (DSLR) camera for their personal use.
 Students who would like to continue to develop their skills after the completion of Advanced Photography are encouraged to enroll in Advanced Digital Portfolio.

-(Prerequisite: Intermediate Photography 2) There is a medium amount of homework expected to fulfill to this course, as students will be asked to regularly make imagery outside of the classroom setting.
+There is a medium amount of homework expected to complete in this course, as students will be asked to regularly make imagery outside of the classroom setting.
 This course can be applied to the fields of Photography, Design, Advertising, Marketing, and many more!